© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Field system on Bullock Down is a scheduled monument protected by Historic England under reference 1002207.
 View the official record →

-Field system on Bullock Down is a scheduled ancient monument comprising the remains of medieval and post-medieval agricultural land division located in Sussex, England.
+Field system on Bullock Down is an ancient monument comprising the remains of an agricultural landscape on the South Downs in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002207.

 Field system on Bullock Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002207.